-Note that the presidential library is located on a tree-filled hill off a parkway (if departing from downtown, the bus travels on what looks to be an interstate ramp) just before arriving at the building.
+Note that when departing from downtown to the museum, the bus travels on what looks to be an interstate ramp just before arriving at the building, which is a good time to signal for the bus to stop.
 For your return trip, you’ll have to wait for bus 16 on the opposite side of the Carter Center parking lot.